MicrosoftDocs/entra-docs/docs/includes/entra-cloud-provisioning-sso.md

 ---

 ## Steps to enable Single Sign-on
-Cloud provisioning works with Single Sign-on.
-Currently there is not an option to enable SSO when the agent is installed, however you can use the steps below to enable SSO and use it.
+Cloud provisioning works with Single Sign-on (SSO).
+Currently there isn't an option to enable SSO when the agent is installed, however you can use the following steps to enable SSO and use it.

 <a name='step-1-download-and-extract-azure-ad-connect-files'></a>

 ### Step 1: Download and extract Microsoft Entra Connect files
 1. First, download the latest version of [Microsoft Entra Connect](https://www.microsoft.com/download/details.aspx?id=47594)
-2. Open a command prompt using Administrative privileges and navigate to the msi you just downloaded.
+2. Open a command prompt using Administrative privileges and navigate to the msi you downloaded.
-3. Run the following:  `msiexec /a C:\filepath\AzureADConnect.msi /qb TARGETDIR=C:\filepath\extractfolder`
+3. Run the following command:  `msiexec /a C:\filepath\AzureADConnect.msi /qb TARGETDIR=C:\filepath\extractfolder`
-4. Change filepath and extractfolder to match your file path and the name of your extraction folder.
+4. Change filepath and `extractfolder` to match your file path and the name of your extraction folder.
 The contents should now be in the extraction folder.

 ### Step 2: Import the Seamless SSO PowerShell module